sharrburg/android_vendor_bn_acclaim/README.md

 android_vendor_bn_acclaim
 =========================

-Vendor files for CM7 on Nook Tablet
+Conatined in this repo are the vendor specific files required to build CM7 for the Nook Tablet.

+Place these files and folder in the CM7 source under /system/vendor/bn/acclaim